 Whenever you cruise across a bridge over the water, you’re being supported by the same principles that hold a dental bridge.
 Crowned teeth on either side of a space are called abutments.
 They support an artificial tooth, called a pontic.
 While a bridge lasts for many years, sometimes the strain of supporting one or more missing teeth can cause the abutments themselves to weaken and may lead to more missing teeth.

 A Better Bridge

-Although the planning becomes more complicated with larger spaces, Drs.
-Labritz, Shepherd, Wilt and Tariq know how to bring the puzzle pieces together to fit any scenario.
+Although the planning becomes more complicated with larger spaces, Dr. Labritz and the Sorriso Dental team know how to bring the puzzle pieces together to fit any scenario.
 Regardless of the scope of your treatment, the steps are similar to deliver a functional, brilliant smile.